sjcahill/AutoMarketSeg/README.md

 So, I have included the `environment.yml` for that in case you are interested.

-Finally, if you come across this and see some egregious programming/analytics errors/bad practices, feel free to let me know.
-I welcome any constructive criticism.
+Finally, any constructive criticism is welcome.